Table of Contents here.

 “He’s called Blazes now,” Silver interrupted.

 “Yes, of course,” Hopper responded.
 “Getting back to Olympia.
-To our sister’s way of thinking, the Astrid project is just an appetizer for bigger and better things to come.
+To her way of thinking, the Astrid project is just an appetizer for bigger and better things to come.
 Do you know if she and our mother are going to turn one or both of those other journals into a movie, too?”

 “Every time I call Olympia, I get connected to that Chlöe girl,” Silver responded.
-“Olympia has stopped returning my phone calls.

 Continue to Chapter 13 here.